 Yes now we start on the not so fun items on your 2nd trimester to do list but they need to get done and honestly don’t take that long to do.
 Do one of these a day and you can have them done in no time without having to worry about them after that.

-- Maternity Leave – If you are working either at home or somewhere else you need to think about maternity leave and filling out your paperwork for short term disability if you qualify for it.
-Talk to your boss about how long you will be taking and figure out what you will be working when you get back to work from maternity leave, this second part may take a bit longer and you may not have to decide this right away and can figure it out near the end of you maternity time.
+– If you are working either at home or somewhere else you need to think about maternity leave and filling out your paperwork for short term disability if you qualify for it.
+Talk to your boss about how long you will be taking and figure out what you will be working when you get back to work from maternity leave, this second part may take a bit longer and you may not have to decide this right away and can figure it out near the end of your maternity time.

 – You need to start making a birth plan so that when you go to the hospital there are no surprises and your doctor and delivery nurse will know what your wishes are and what they can and cannot do.
 Here is a post that I wrote about how to write your birth plan and it also comes with a free outline and checklist so you can get a better idea of what to do when you write it.

-You can start making your birth plan near the end of your 2nd trimester so you have it ready to go just encase you need it a bit earlier then expected, it’s good to be prepared ahead of time.
+You can start making your birth plan near the end of your 2nd trimester so you have it ready to go just encase you need it a bit earlier than expected, it’s good to be prepared ahead of time.

 – If you don’t have a pediatrician for your baby it’s time to start your research and come up with a great pediatrician that you and your husband love and are comfortable with.
 You should be able to go in and talk to them if you like to get a feel for how they are or you can ask around and find one that people you know love and go to with their little ones.

-We found one that my brother and sister inlaw went to and loved but eventually we switched to someone else that is way better and more attentive to our needs as parents and our extremely picky toddler who actually likes her.
+We found one that my brother and sister in law went to and loved but eventually, we switched to someone else that is way better and more attentive to our needs as parents and our extremely picky toddler who actually likes her.
 That being said do some research on who they are online and what kind of reviews they have, this is how I found this amazing pediatrician for our son!

 If you get a positive result your doctor may also suggest getting an amniocentesis where they test your amniotic fluid and look for genetic abnormalities.

-5. Sleeping On Your Side – Your going to want to start sleeping on your side now and try to get used to it, it is better for you and your baby to sleep like this and also helps with heartburn now and later on.
+– You are going to want to start sleeping on your side now and try to get used to it, it is better for you and your baby to sleep like this and also helps with heartburn now and later on.
 This also helps improve circulation to your baby allowing the blood to be brought back up to your heart by releasing pressure on the vena cava.

 I hope this to do list helps you get everything you need to do accomplished without completely stressing you out.